In his fight with North Korea, Trump may end up with no allies

 Kim entering talks is not a success in and of itself.
 The outcome and what tangible, verifiable change they may produce will matter far more.

+Australian Foreign Minister Julie Bishop warns of the possible pit falls.
+"North Korea has a history of making agreements and then failing to honor them," she said.

 And this will all ultimately rely on Trump's ability to swing a coalition behind whatever emerges from these talks.
 And that will be a far greater test.
-While looking for allies, he will be dogged by his past insults and the impending trade war he seems intent on triggering.
+While looking for allies, he will be dogged by his past insults and the trade war his tariffs on steel and aluminum are expected to trigger.

+Australia's Prime Minister Malcolm Turnbull has already hinted that those tariffs could trigger reactions beyond just business, saying there was no basis for them when balancing trade with overall economic and strategic interests.

-He could find himself back in the ring with Kim, sparring again using innuendo and insults, with no one holding the towel in his corner.
+Trump could find himself back in the ring with Kim, sparring again using innuendo and insults, with no one holding the towel in his corner.

 The world is getting the measure of Trump.
 And while he no doubt weighs what he sees and adjusts his fire accordingly, his measure of the world seems to be tilting away from him.